Pevsner Architectural Guides: Volumes in print and their editions

-The list below is of the volumes that are currently in print.

 Since 1962, the guides have undergone a gradual programme of updating to reflect architectural-history scholarship and to include significant new buildings.
 Pevsner left virtually all the revisions to others, acting as supervisor only.
 He ultimately revised only two of his original editions alone: London 1: The Cities of London and Westminster (1962) and Cambridgeshire (1970).
 Both were later revised again by others.
-To date, the oldest wholly unrevised volume is Yorkshire: The North Riding (1966).
-Staffordshire (1974) is the only other volume currently issued in its unrevised first edition.
+The programme of revision of first editions was completed in 2024 with publication of the second edition of Staffordshire, replacing that published in 1974.

 Until 1953, all volumes were published in paperback only, after which both hardback and paperback versions were issued.
 The revision of London: 1 in 1962 was the first volume to be issued in hardback alone, and no further paperbacks were issued after 1964.
 Until 1970 volumes bore a sequential BE reference number, with Cornwall being BE1.
 The last volume to be so numbered was Gloucestershire 2: The Vale and the Forest of Dean (BE41).
 Thereafter ISBNs identify each volume.
-Beginning in 1983, a larger format was introduced, and all subsequent new editions have been issued in this format.
-Volumes revised pre-1983 have been reprinted in the original, smaller format (marked with an asterisk in the table below).
+Beginning in 1983, a larger format was introduced, and all subsequent new editions have been issued in this format (while, pending revisions, pre-1983 volumes continued to be reprinted in the original, smaller format).
 All editions are now published by Yale University Press.

-Where revisions have been spread over more than one volume, the preceding edition remains in print until the whole area has been revised.
+The list below is of the volumes that are currently in print; for superseded volumes, see below.
+Where revisions were spread over more than one volume, the preceding edition remained in print until the whole area had been revised.